 Despite Galbadia presumably waiting in ambush, Balamb somehow gets the jump on them and Squall orders an attack.
 You actually get to select a few orders from a menu, though the impact is purely cosmetic.
 Nice touch, though.
 He also goes to examine the troops, and sees that Zell has prepared a unit to guard the quad on his own initiative.
 Weirdly, Zell follows this up by asking Squall for his ring.
 The timing of this was ridiculous, neverminding the fact that the ring hasn’t been mentioned… at all, actually?
 What the hell.
 Zell also refuses to explain why he wants it, which is just weird, if not outright creepy.
 At this point, Rinoa arrives and promises to defend the Garden as well.

 Balamb’s ambush doesn’t count for much.
-Galbadia – commanded by Seifer – is far better equipped and prepared.
+Galbadia – commanded by Seifer – was far better equipped and prepared.
 Balamb has a force of teenagers and SeeDs depleted by the conflict with NORG, not to forget children (three of them, anyways, but that may have been the game scrimping around its memory limitations), whereas Galbadia has the Galbadian army.
 Also bikes launched from rocket platforms.
 Also that.
 That is also a thing.

 Things got all the sillier as we were attacked by Galbadian monsters along the way and spent a long chunk of time harvesting valuable Haste and Slow spells off some of their robots, all while Rinoa presumably held on for dear life.
 We would later plug the Haste spells into Zell’s Speed slot via a Junction, which made him so fast it was simply astonishing.
 We made sure to unlock a Speed Junction on our next GF as soon as possible to the do the same with a second party member.
-Unfortunately, the time it takes to navigate menus in combat is still a limiting factor, so the speed boost only counts for so much… it still counts for a great deal, don’t get me wrong, but only so much!
+Unfortunately, the time it takes to navigate menus in combat is still a limiting factor, so the speed boost only counts for so much… it still counts for a great deal, don’t get me wrong, but there’s a cap!

 At this point, we had to run to join up with Squall, who learned about Rinoa only to also hear from Xu over the intercom that boarders were going to attack the classroom where they were keeping the children!
 Any second now!
-Aaaaaannnnny sec— Yeah, Kyle and I stopped to Draw more magic along the way, so long that Xu’s prediction that they would attack the classroom at all started to look outright magical.
+Aaaaaannnnny sec— Yeah, Kyle and I stopped to Draw more magic along the way, so long that Xu’s prediction that the Galbadians would attack the classroom at all started to look outright magical.
 After rescuing the children, the Garden’s doctor calls for Squall, only to reveal she… doesn’t have anything to talk about?
 But after a conference, during which Squall said they were going to lose when the next wave hits she advises them to attack and defeat Seifer, because this is a video game and fuck if beating the boss doesn’t help more often than not.
 This is the logic going on here.
 We’re going to lose any second, go clear a dungeon and fight a boss and all will be well.
 In any event, they decide to ram Galbadia Garden to gain access.

 Squall agrees to lead the attack into Galbadia Garden, only for every single person in the party to get mad at him for “abandoning” Rinoa.
 By the way, after the battle these assholes are going to be getting mad at Squall for being too concerned with Rinoa, and Irvine comes off as the biggest hypocrite considering he was shouting at Squall for not rescuing Rinoa back on Disc 1.
 As Kyle put it, “There are a lot of reasons I don’t like Irvine.”
 Cosmos save me from my own supporting cast!